 Local Development#

-If you are looking to contribute you will need to have a local development environment.
-See the Developer Install for full details.
+If you want to contribute, you will need to set up a local development environment.

 Documentation#